SergMart7/readMeGenerator/README.md

 ## Contributing

-Any contributions can be addressed to me where I will try to make them all be fullfilled
+Any contribution can be addressed with me by contacting me (links will be provided) and I will do my best to make every suggestion a reality

 ## Questions